Get insider access

 Logitech vs Astro

 Logitech and Astro are both gaming manufacturers that produce wired and wireless models.
 They also tend to be well-matched in performance, thanks to their price-gradated lineups.
 Astro offers a wider range of models, including some compatible with Xbox, those with robust in-line controls, and even an open-back model.
 Conversely, Logitech tends to produce headphones with longer continuous battery life, and their mics have better recording quality.
 Some models are wireless-only and have simple, easy-to-use designs.
 It's worth noting that Astro was acquired by Logitech in 2017 and were subsequently merged into the Logitech G brand.
-Headsets will still continue to be released under the Astro name, though.
+Headsets still continue to be released under the Astro name, though.

 Lineup

 Logitech's lineup is fairly simple and is distinguished by technology and price.
-Most gaming headphones start with the letter 'G', except those in the 'Pro' lineup.
-Conversely, their work/call-related headsets start with 'H', except the Zone lineup.
+Most gaming headphones start with the letter 'G,' except those in the 'Pro' lineup.
+Conversely, their work/call-related headsets start with 'H,' except the Zone lineup.
 To categorize by price, each headset has a particular three-digit name:

 • 1xx = Cheap